ttntm/ttntm/content/about/index.md

 Currently, I work as a senior consultant for a small Austrian software development company focused on corporate process management and IT documentation based on Microsoft products that we enhance with our own ISV-solutions.

-There's a lot of customization options in our products and solutions, so I've got to deal with anything from HTML, CSS and JavaScript to SVG and VBA on a day to day basis.
+There's a lot of customization options in our products and solutions, so I've got to deal with anything from HTML, CSS and JavaScript to SVG and VBScript on a day to day basis.
 I'm also involved in product management, release planning, systems and application architecture and requirements engineering.

 ## Things I Did

 {{< projects >}}

-## Learn/Explore/Discover

-This section has moved to {{< link-ext "Roam Research" "roamresearch.com" >}}.

-It's a fantastic notes/knowledge management tool that seems to be capable of being some sort of _second brain_.

 ## Used on this Website